 (iv) For the purposes of chapters 3 and 4, title 49, Idaho Code, a person with a permanent disability is one whose physician certifies that the person qualifies as a person with a disability pursuant to this paragraph and further certifies that there is no expectation for a fundamental or marked change in the person’s condition at any time in the future.

-(8) "Personal delivery device" means an electrically powered device that is operated on sidewalks and crosswalks and is intended primarily to transport property; weighs less than eighty (80) pounds, excluding cargo; has a maximum speed of ten (10) miles per hour; and is equipped with technology to allow for operation of the device with or without the active control or monitoring of a natural person.
+(8) "Personal delivery device" means an electrically powered device that is operated on sidewalks, crosswalks, and the sides or berms of highways and is intended primarily to transport property; weighs less than five hundred fifty (550) pounds, excluding cargo; operates at a maximum speed of ten (10) miles per hour when on sidewalks; and is equipped with technology to allow for operation of the device with or without the active control or monitoring of a natural person.
 A personal delivery device shall not be defined as a vehicle or motor vehicle in any section of the law, unless expressly so stated.